 Students are encouraged to make use of the available writing support at the University of Toronto.
-All seven writing centres will be operating during this summer session, and all will be offering remote instruction.
-The modality may differ by college.
-Students should visit each individual centre's site for information on how to make an appointment.
-In the summer, students may book up to TWO appointments per week.

-There are also more than 60 advice files on all aspects of academic writing available from this link.
-Furthermore, students can take advantage of the summer offerings through the English Language Learning (ELL) Program.
+All seven writing centres will be operating and offering remote instruction, but the modality may differ by college.
+Students should visit each individual centre's website for information on how to make an appointment.
+There are also more than 60 advice files on all aspects of academic writing and students can take advantage of the offerings through the English Language Learning (ELL) Program.